deadboyccc/Resume/README.md

 ## Academic Achievements and Professional Development

 I began programming at the age of 13, fueled by a passion for technology and problem-solving.
-Over the years, I’ve focused on self-learning backend development, specializing in Node.js, Express.js, MongoDB, TypeScript, and Python.
+Over the years, I’ve focused on self-learning backend development, specializing in Node.js, Express.js, MongoDB, TypeScript.
 This has allowed me to build a strong foundation in server-side development.

 Through practical experience, I have honed my skills in MongoDB, including schema design, aggregation, and indexing, and have built several RESTful and GraphQL APIs.
 These projects have incorporated key features like JWT authentication, role-based access control, and error handling.
 Refactoring JavaScript to TypeScript has improved my code clarity, type safety, and scalability.